ramzibou0735/aerial-autonomy-stack/README.md

 ---

-## Step -1: Host Computer Setup
+## Part 1: Installation of AAS

-> The stack is developed and tested using a Ubuntu 22.04 host (penultimate LTS, ESM 4/2032) with `nvidia-driver-570` (latest as of 6/2025) and Docker Engine v28 (latest stable release as of 6/2025) on an i9-13 with RTX3500 and an i7-11 with RTX3060 computers
+> This stack is developed and tested using a Ubuntu 22.04 host (penultimate LTS, ESM 4/2032) with `nvidia-driver-570` (latest as of 6/2025) and Docker Engine v28 (latest stable release as of 6/2025) on an i9-13 with RTX3500 and an i7-11 with RTX3060 computers

+### Installation Step 1 of 3: Host Computer Setup

+**SKIP THIS STEP IF YOU ARE *NOT* PREPARING A NEW COMPUTER**

-- Startup disk based on `ubuntu-22.04.5-desktop-amd64.iso`
+- Install the host OS from a startup disk based on `ubuntu-22.04.5-desktop-amd64.iso`
-- "Normal installation", "Download updates while installing Ubuntu", no "Install third-party software"
+- Choose "Normal installation", "Download updates while installing Ubuntu", no "Install third-party software"
 - Run "Software Updater", restart, Update All in "Ubuntu Software"
 ```sh
 killall snap-store